josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 Let's quickly examine the social class categories.
 The calls to `margins` are identical, but they operate slightly differently with the random effects.
 Recall that the `margins` command works by assuming every row data is a given social class, then uses the observed values of the other fixed effects and the regression equation to predict the outcome, and averaging to obtain the marginal means.
-This is *not* the case with the random effects;
-the random effects (^$^\kappa_j^$^) are assumed to be 0.
-So for any given household, the marginal mean could be higher or lower, but on aggregate across all households, we are estimating the marginal means.
+This is *not* the case with the random effects; the random effects (^$^\kappa_j^$^) are assumed to be 0.
+So for any given household, the predicted response could be higher or lower, but on aggregate across all households, we are estimating the marginal means.

 ~~~~
 <<dd_do>>